 One of the many mistruths surrounding Google Adsense is that you need hundreds of thousands of visitors to your site to make a decent income.
 This is simply not true.
-I have generated over £11,000 (and growing) from Adsense by building small websites in the travel niche.
+I have generated over £11,500 (and growing) from Adsense by building small websites in the travel niche.
+This adsense case study will show you how!

 Making money from Google Adsense is actually fairly straight forward.
 It’s no longer “hot” in the internet marketing world, but it’s still a great way to earn passive income.
 Here are some top tips for earning money with Adsense…